Single crystal growth of and hyperfine couplings in the spin-triplet superconductor K$_2$Cr$_3$As$_3$: Experimental Methods

 \subsection{Measurements}

 We coated samples with Apiezon N grease to prevent exposure to air and packed a few needle-shaped single crystals in a bundle.
-We observed the superconducting transition by measuring the temperature dependence of dc magnetic susceptibility at \textit{H} = 10 Oe applied perpendicular to the c-axis, using a Quantum Design Magnetic Property Measurement System (MPMS) for both zero-field-cooling (ZFC) and field-cooling (FC).
-In addition, we measured dc susceptibility of the samples in the normal state (7K $\leq$ \textit{T} $\leq$ 300K) at \textit{H} = 3T for \textit{H} $\parallel$ \textit{c} axis and \textit{H} $\perp$ \textit{c} axis, respectively.
+We observed the superconducting transition by measuring the temperature dependence of dc magnetic susceptibility at \textit{H} = 10 Oe applied perpendicular to the $c$-axis, using a Quantum Design Magnetic Property Measurement System (MPMS) for both zero-field-cooling (ZFC) and field-cooling (FC).
+In addition, we measured dc susceptibility of the samples in the normal state (7 K $\leq$ \textit{T} $\leq$ 300 K) at \textit{H} = 3 T for \textit{H} $\parallel$ \textit{c} axis and \textit{H} $\perp$ \textit{c} axis, respectively. $^{75}$As NMR measurements were carried out by using a phase-coherent spectrometer.
+The NMR spectra were obtained by scanning the frequency point by point and integrating the spin echo at a fixed magnetic field.
+In calculating the Knight shift, the nuclear gyromagnetic ratio $\gamma$ = 7.2919 MHz/T was used.
+The procedure to obtain the Knight shift is the same as Ref.\cite{Yang2021}.

-\section{Results and discussions}
+\section{Results and Discussions}

-\subsection{Superconducting transition and magnetic susceptibility in the normal state}
+\subsection{Superconducting Transition and Magnetic Susceptibility in the Normal State}

-Figure \ref{dcchi} shows the temperature dependence of dc magnetic susceptibility for ZFC and FC.
-The samples exhibit diamagnetism below \textit{T}$\rm{_c}$ $\simeq$ 6.2K in ZFC, and the superconducting volume fraction is sufficiently large to claim bulk superconductivity.
+Figure \ref{dcchi} shows the temperature dependence of dc magnetic susceptibility for ZFC and FC, respectively.
+The samples exhibit diamagnetism below \textit{T}$\rm{_c}$ $\simeq$ 6.2 K in ZFC, and the superconducting volume fraction is sufficiently large to claim bulk superconductivity.

 Figure \ref{dcchi2} shows the temperature dependence of dc susceptibility.
 The results are in good agreement with previous reports\cite{Bao2015,Canfield}.
-Also,$^{75}$As NMR spectra at $H$=13 T \cite{Ogawa} is as sharp as that obtained at 12 T \cite{Yang2021}, suggesting good quality of the crystal.